KaimingTao/Think-Kendo/README.md

 ![Ki Ken Tai no Icchi](./Ki-Ken-Tai-no-ichi.drawio.png)

+## Resources

+- Suburi
+- Kata and BKKK
+- Ashi sabaki
+- Waza
+- Equipement
+- Other

 ## Some good ways of thinking

 - How to set goal and evaluate the goal